 In many instances, contact lenses are an excellent way to delay the need for surgical intervention.
 It is important for a patient with keratoconus to follow-up with his/her eye doctor in 6-12 month intervals or as recommended.
 Contact lenses are medical devices and the prescription is good for 12 months from the date prescribed.

-SynergEyes specializes in the development of hybrid contact lenses with a gas permeable central portion surrounded by a soft lens periphery.
+Hybrid contact lenses have a gas permeable center surrounded bu a soft lens periphery.
 The goal is to provide the crisp optics of a rigid gas permeable lens with the added comfort and positioning similar to a soft contact lens.
-The result is a lens that vaults the central cornea and rests evenly on the sclera or white part of the eye.
-The lens has excellent centration, movement, and comfort characteristics.
-As platinum Synergeyes fitters, our Optometrists have had very positive results and have found that this lens technology to help numerous patients achieve clear vision, some of whom have been unsuccessful in other lens designs.
+Synergeyes is a company that specializes in the development of hybrid contact lenses.
+As platinum Synergeyes fitters, our Optometrists have had very positive results using this lens technology to help numerous patients achieve clear vision, some of whom have been unsuccessful in other lens designs.
 Hybrid lenses are available in several different designs to benefit patients ranging from those with simple refractive error such as astigmatism or multifocal patients, to those with irregular corneas including keratoconus.